How Redesigning Your Home Can Complement Therapy In Helping You Feel Better

 Do you need psychology for interior design expertise?

-What are the cons of being an interior designer?
+What are the cons of being a professional designer?

 What are the six stages of the counseling process?

-What are the weaknesses of an interior designer?
+What are the weaknesses of a professional designer?

-What do you say in an interior design consultation?
+What do you say in a professional design consultation?

 What is the main purpose of interior design?